matthieugomez/benchmark-stata-r/README.md

 For models with high dimensional fixed effect(s), `felm` is faster than the corresponding Stata commands (`areg/reghdfe)`.
 One reason is that `felm` embeds an algorithm to speed up within transformations of multiple factors as described [here](http://journal.r-project.org/archive/2013-2/gaure.pdf).

 ### conclusion
-In conclusion, R is an order of magnitude faster than Stata for common data analysis, especially for large datasets.
+In conclusion, R is an order of magnitude faster than Stata for common data analysis.
+The difference grows with the dataset size.

 The dataset and the code I used to produce these graphs are available below.